openhab/openhab-docs/_addons_bindings/zwave/readme.md

 ## Discovery

 Once the binding is authorized, and an adapter is added, it automatically reads all devices that are included into the network.
 This is read directly from the Z-Wave controller and new things are added to the Inbox.
 When the discovery process is started, the binding will put the controller into inclusion mode for a defined period of time to allow new devices to be discovered and added to the network.
+Device discovery occurs in two phases - first the device is added to the inbox as an *Unknown Device* to provide the user immediate feedback that the device has been discovered.
+Once the device type is known, the inbox entry is updated with the actual device name and manufacturer.

 ## Binding Configuration